liamzdenek/hiive-application/memory-bank/activeContext.md

    - Implemented script to test article processor Lambda
    - Added curl commands to test API endpoints

+7. **Frontend Article Upload Feature**
+   - Created ArticleUpload component for submitting articles via the web interface
+   - Implemented form with validation for article submission
+   - Added "Load Sample Article" button for quick testing
+   - Integrated with the existing article submission API endpoint
+   - Added loading screen overlay for the dashboard while data is being fetched
+   - Styled components with CSS modules for a consistent look and feel

 ## Next Steps

 1. **Frontend Development**